dcwangmit01/goapi/README.md

 # GOAPI

 This golang library is a framework for implementing an API server.
-The all-in-one binary CLI tool built by this project may act as either the client or the server, depending on the command line arguments.
+The statically-linked all-in-one CLI binary built by this project may act as either the client or the server, depending on the command line arguments.

 The API server responds to both GRPC and JSON REST requests.
 The framework also includes an /auth endpoint which responds with JWT auth tokens, a user